 AP tests are also used as a basis for granting credit.
 Credit is given in a variety of courses for receiving a score of 3 or higher on the appropriate exams, as determined by departments and the Registrar.
 These tests are available as a part of AP courses taken in high school, and the exam must be taken for credit to be granted.
 AP is awarded credit as recommended by the guidelines of the College Board.
+For a list of the specific scores go to snu.edu/registrar

-COLLEGE-LEVEL EXAMINATIONS PROGRAM (CLEP)
+COLLEGE-LEVEL EXAMINATION PROGRAM (CLEP)